-My research lies at the intersection of social psychology and health and is focused on understanding sociocultural forces that shape individuals’ health beliefs and behaviors in order to rethink health promotion.
+My research lies at the intersection of social psychology and consumer health.
+I focus on understanding psychosocial forces that shape individuals’ health beliefs and behaviors in order to rethink health promotion.

 One line of my research explores how we can better motivate healthy eating.
-I use large, naturally occurring language data (e.g., restaurant menus, social media) to test whether the ways in which healthy foods are portrayed in American culture actually motivate people to want to eat them.
+I use large, naturally occurring language data (e.g., restaurant menus, social media) to test whether the ways in which healthy foods are portrayed in popular culture actually motivate people to want to eat them.
 I use these insights to design and test novel interventions for increasing peoples’ healthy food choices in real-world settings, such as whether labeling healthy foods with an emphasis on taste and enjoyment increases consumption and enjoyment.

 Learn more about what my colleagues and I found on my Publications page, and why those findings are changing how we think about promoting healthy choices.
 Also see our Edgy Veggies Toolkit for putting these findings into practice in your dining setting.